Child Care Assistance

 The McLeod County Child Care Assistance program can pay any licensed child care center or licensed child care home that is registered with McLeod County.
 If you need help in finding licensed child care, you can call Child Care Aware of Minnesota at 1-888-291-9811.
 There is also a new online search tool - ParentAware.org - to help parents find child care and early education programs that will help their young children get ready for kindergarten.

 The Child Care Assistance Program can also pay unlicensed child care providers who are over the age of 18 and pass a background study.
-There is a $75.00 fee to cover the cost of the background study for unlicensed providers.
+Unlicensed providers must also provide verification of successful completion of First Aid and CPR training, along with several other requirements.
 For more information about the program, call (320) 864-3144 or (800) 247-1756.

 Child Care Aware of Minnesota